TimAstier/react-roguelike/ROADMAP.md

 ## Others

+- [ ] Leave bones/blood permanently on ground when creature dies
+- [ ] Press key to go downstairs
 - [ ] Keep spawning creatures during play?
 - [ ] Unstable terrain - Unstable condition - all attack are crits
 - [ ] BUG: Goblins placed in front of rat even if further away?